rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-11-01-team-mitpal-connect-tech-2016.md

 ---
 title: Team MitPal - Connect Tech 2016
 layout: post
-created_at: Wed Oct 26 2016
+created_at: Tue Nov 01 2016
-permalink: blog/2016-10-26-team-mitpal-connect-tech-2016
+permalink: blog/2016-11-01-team-mitpal-connect-tech-2016
 current: blog
 author: Sherri
 twitter: MitPal2016
 categories: student-posts
 ---

 Summing up Rails Girls Summer of Code (RGSOC) is not a simple task.
 True.
 RGSOC was an opportunity to work on an open source project, but the experience was so much more than that.
 After 3 months of working together on our project, Open Source Event Management System (OSEM), we had developed our own team vibe.
 We had our routine down pat.
 We spent our mornings working through our latest issue.
 We ate our lunches together outside followed by a walk around the block.
 These times became as important as our time coding.
 That was our time to talk about our lives, our interests, experiences, and sometimes fears.
 We learned a lot about working with Ruby, but we learned even more about ourselves as we worked on our project.
-Ups, downs, joy, laughter (lot's of laughter), learning, frustration, and accomplishment.
+Ups, downs, joy, laughter (lots of laughter), learning, frustration, and accomplishment.
 We went through it all.
 Together.
 That was one of the best parts.

 Anitha and I (Sherri) are Team MitPal.
 We are two geeky women who decided to change careers.
 We had the support of two awesome coaches, Pamela Vickers and Pete Holiday.
 Their help was invaluable.
 They guided us when we needed to be guided, nudged us when appropriate, and pushed us when necessary.